First of all, I would like to sincerely thank you for the great time I have spent at the Camp Reggio Emilia.

 We also attended the official Lions Opening Ceremony 2019-2020 in Mirandola.
 Here, each of the 21 representative nations, including China, Mexico, India, Israel, Canada, USA, and numerous European states, was allowed to wear their own flags while the respective anthem was played.
 That took long but still turned into an unforgettable memory.
 Many of the delicious dinners have also been sponsored by various Lions clubs in the area.

 For that I am really grateful, because the food was generally always delicious.
 I probably had gained a lot of weight during my stay.
 At the meal I especially got surprised by the times and the amount.
 Instead of one meal around e.g. 7:30 pm for dinner like it is typical in Austria there were at least 3 courses at the earliest 20:30.
 There was also a very strict dress code most of the time.
 For any activities outside the castle and sponsored dinners we always had to wear yellow T-Shirts.
+These were gently provided to us there.
+I have to say I would have liked to know that before because if I had known that I would have packed less T-Shirts.

 In addition to the city tours, the dinners, the tasks relating to visual impairments, we have also taken many other wonderful activities.
 We got free time to design by ourselves, spent some afternoons poolside and one evening we even had a little disco for us.
 That was fun.
 There was also a talent show.
 Here some people have shown really impressive things.
 Some other girls and i have taught those present in the art of napkin folds.
 That was not such a big success, but my blind friend moved with her self-written song that she has sung all of us to tears.
 I had to cry too because it was so touching.
 The talent show all in all was amazing, but I would have liked it more if those who don`t have a demonstrable talent weren`t forced to preform something.